 A warm rain began to fall moments after my husband and I sat down on a terrace overlooking the Amstel River in Amsterdam.
 Instead of scrambling for a seat inside, Peter and I waited while the automatic awning unfurled.
 Cozy and dry, we sipped our wine, listened to the rain’s gentle drumbeat, and watched the lively scene play out in front of us.
 A cyclist holding an umbrella in one hand hurried along the narrow street before us.
 Just beyond, boats of varying sizes and degrees of sophistication chugged past to destinations unknown.

-Peter and I spent eleven days in Europe last summer—just the two of us—in celebration of twenty years of marriage.
+Peter and I spent eleven days in Europe one summer—just the two of us—in celebration of 20 years of marriage.
 Part of the time we stayed in Amsterdam, where we met in 1982 when I was a young schoolteacher and Peter was a handsome waiter with blue eyes, a charming accent, and an infectious smile.
 In a city known for its passion and energy, beauty and culture, we spent our first date sitting on a floating terrace under a starry sky.
 While a soft wind rippled the canal underneath, we talked about our dreams.
 Who knew we were mapping out our future together?

 Although Amsterdam may not make your list of the world’s most romantic cities, it tops mine.
 I’m sure having met my future husband there makes me a bit prejudiced.
 Yet somehow the city exudes sensuality.
 After all, it’s where John and Yoko holed up in a hotel, wearing pajamas and lounging in bed for a week.
 While hanging around in a hotel might appeal to some folks, my advice is to roam around this seductive city and discover its charms.
 Here are a few of my personal suggestions for planning a romantic interlude in Amsterdam with your true love.